Sure, you maintain a healthy diet. But do you maintain good digestive health?

 According to Harvard Health aerobic exercise (exercise that increases your breathing and heart rate) and deep breathing exercises [like yoga] are very beneficial for healthy digestion, because they stimulate the natural contraction of intestinal muscles, helping to move food through your intestines more rhythmically.

-They recommend to avoid heavy exercise after a large meal stating that digestion requires a large amount of blood flow to your stomach and intestines.
+They recommend avoiding heavy exercise after a large meal stating that digestion requires a large amount of blood flow to your stomach and intestines.
 If you exercise immediately after eating, digestion will be put on hold while blood is redirected to support the increased work of the heart muscles.
-With the reduction* in blood supply to the gut, the gut muscles contract less vigorously, digestive enzymes are secreted in smaller amounts and the transit of food waste shifts into slow motion.
+With the reduction in blood supply to the gut, the gut muscles contract less vigorously, digestive enzymes are secreted in smaller amounts and the transit of food waste shifts into slow motion.
 This can lead to heartburn, bloating and constipation.

 8. Manage Your Stress